 Once browned, add a third cup of water to the pan and place lid to start the steaming process.
 Allow to steam for about three to four minutes.
 Remove lid, allow any remaining water to release from pan.
 Add about a tablespoon of sesame oil to the pan to brown the gyoza a second time.

-Place finish gyoza on plate and top with a touch of chili oil (optional).
-For the dipping sauce, combine the soy sauce, chili paste and sesame oil…mix and serve alongside the gyoza!
+Place the finished Shrimp and Pork Gyoza on plate.
+Top with a touch of chili oil (optional).
+For the dipping sauce, combine the soy sauce, chili paste and sesame oil.
+Mix and serve on the side.
 ENJOY!!!
+If you like these, you may also enjoy my Shrimp Spring Rolls with Thai Cashew Sauce.